 Learn something new every day More Info... by email

 Thai Massage, also called lazy man's yoga or traditional massage, is an Asian floor massage technique incorporating stretching and smooth flowing massage strokes to stimulate circulation and flexibility.
-Thai Massage is usually done in loose, comfortable clothing and uses pillows to support the client during the massage session.
-Thai Massage grew increasingly popular in the West in the twentieth century, and is commonly chosen for older and more fragile clients because it is more gentle than Swedish style massage.
+It is usually done in loose, comfortable clothing and uses pillows to support the client during the massage session.
+This style of massage grew increasingly popular in the West in the twentieth century, and is commonly chosen for older and more fragile clients because it is more gentle than Swedish style massage.

-Thai Massage has been practiced in Thailand for thousands of years, and many other Asian countries incorporate massage into their healing traditions.
-Traditionally, Thai Massage was performed by monks, who included other Ayurvedic healing practices with their massage sessions.
+Thai massage has been practiced in Thailand for thousands of years, and many other Asian countries incorporate massage into their healing traditions.
+Traditionally, it was performed by monks, who included other Ayurvedic healing practices with their massage sessions.
 In addition to massage, monks also offered dietary advice, herbs, and spiritual counseling with the aim of clients developing healthy bodies and spirits.
-Thai Massage began to move out of the temple and into a variety of other settings in the twentieth century, and many Thai hospitals offer massage as part of treatment.
+Thai massage began to move out of the temple and into a variety of other settings in the twentieth century, and many Thai hospitals offer massage as part of treatment.

-When Westerners began to travel more frequently in Thailand, many became interested in Thai Massage techniques, studying them and integrating them into massage practices at home.
-Several Masters of Thai Massage have traveled to the United States and Europe, offering advanced training to students who are interested in it.
-Several massage schools offer certification in Thai Massage, although requirements vary from location to location.
+When Westerners began to travel more frequently in Thailand, many became interested in Thai techniques, studying them and integrating them into massage practices at home.
+Several Masters of this massage style have traveled to the United States and Europe, offering advanced training to students who are interested in it.
+Several massage schools offer certification in Thai massage, although requirements vary from location to location.

-Thai Massage is invigorating and stimulating, and both the therapist and the client usually feel less tension and more energy at the completion of the session.
-Like other forms of massage therapy, Thai Massage is recommended at least once a month to be effective, although frequency of more than once a week may be contraindicated in some cases.
-Thai Massage is suitable for a wide range of clients, including the disabled and elderly, due to its gentle nature and non-invasive techniques.
+This massage style is invigorating and stimulating, and both the therapist and the client usually feel less tension and more energy at the completion of the session.
+Like other forms of massage therapy, Thai massage is recommended at least once a month to be effective, although frequency of more than once a week may be contraindicated in some cases.
+Thai massage is suitable for a wide range of clients, including the disabled and elderly, due to its gentle nature and non-invasive techniques.